DWQZ

 DWQZ (97.9 FM), broadcasting as 97.9 Home Radio, is a radio station owned and operated by Aliw Broadcasting Corporation through its licensee Insular Broadcasting System.
-Its studio is located at the 5th floor, Citystate Centre, 709 Shaw Boulevard, Barangay Oranbo, Pasig, and its transmitter is located at Nuestra Señora Dela Paz Subdivision, Sumulong Highway, Barangay Santa Cruz, Antipolo (sharing facilities with sister station ALIW 23).
+Its studio is located at the 20th floor, Citystate Centre, 709 Shaw Boulevard, Brgy.
+Oranbo, Pasig, and its transmitter is located at Nuestra Señora Dela Paz Subdivision, Sumulong Highway, Brgy.
+Santa Cruz, Antipolo (sharing facilities with sister station ALIW 23).

 History

 1994–2014: First easy listening era

-97.9 (pronounced “ninety-seven-dot-nine”) Home Radio began broadcasting on September 28, 1994, As Q97 DWQZ-FM, establishing itself as the "#1 Easy Listening Station" in Metro Manila with a soft adult contemporary format.
+Home Radio began test broadcasts on September 28, 1994 as Q97.
+It established itself as the "#1 Easy Listening Station" in Metro Manila with a soft adult contemporary format.
 Following its early success— gaining a strong listener base within just six months— the format was gradually adopted across its provincial stations.
-While the station primarily featured easy listening music from Mondays to Saturdays; it shifted to a variety hits format on Sundays — dubbed as Home Radio VHS, offering listeners a broader musical selection to end the week.
+While the station primarily featured easy listening music from Mondays to Saturdays, it featured a variety hits format on Sundays through its Home Radio VHS block, offering listeners a broader musical selection to end the week.

 In 2006, Home Radio introduced its first 24-hour fully automated DJ, known as DJ Jackie, voiced by Lannie Chan, who was also known for her work as one of the female voice talents for RPN.
 This innovation marked a shift in the station’s programming strategy.
 By 2009, Home Radio began recruiting female DJs, and later male DJs, embracing a "less talk, more music" approach to enhance the listening experience.

-After nearly 14 years of soft adult contemporary programming, the Home Radio network temporarily retired its original format on February 28, 2014.
+On February 28, 2014, the Home Radio network dropped its original format.